KatriinaPar/dcpp2025/Essays/essay.md

 ### 1. Clearly defined boundaries

-The model weights are publicly avaialble under an open licence, but the full training data, source code, and development methodology are not disclosed.
+The model weights are publicly available under an open licence, but the full training data, source code, and development methodology are not disclosed.
 It is more open-weight than open-source, wording which is also debated in Reddit communities asking why it's marketed as open-source when it does not fully qualify the definition.
-The ultimate control appears to remain with OpenAI, influence of community is unclear.
+The ultimate control appears to remain with OpenAI, with influence of community being unclear.

 Alignment: **partial**.